Avamere at Chestnut Lane Photo Gallery

 0 CommentsComment on Facebook

 November is Native American Heritage Month!
 Throughout this month, we’re sharing about Native American heritage and how it impacts our society.
-Today get to know three individuals of the past and present who make a crucial difference:
+Healthcare wouldn’t be what it is today without the crucial contributions of Native Americans.

 #NativeAmericanHeritageMonth #NativeAmerican #DEIB #diversity #equity #inclusion #belonging ...
 See MoreSee Less